microspaze/FFImageLoading.Maui/README.md

 ## Release Notes

+## 1.2.5

+1.Fix retry image download is not working. #36 (Thanks Reported by https://github.com/BoungSeokKim)

 ## 1.2.4

 1.Fix Android app crashes when using using multiple CachedImage for showing multiple gifs #35 (Thanks Reported by https://github.com/Th3L0x)